choice-open/design-system/packages/core/README.md

 # @choice-ui/react

-A Figma-inspired UI component library for professional desktop applications.
+A desktop-first UI component library built for professional desktop applications.

-This library provides a set of high-quality, customizable React components designed for building modern, professional-grade desktop web applications.
-The design language is inspired by Figma, focusing on clarity, usability, and a clean aesthetic suitable for complex, data-rich interfaces.
+This library provides a set of high-quality, customizable React components designed specifically for building modern, professional-grade desktop web applications.
+Unlike general-purpose UI libraries, Choice UI is optimized for desktop experiences with rich interactivity, complex data handling, and enterprise-grade features suitable for applications like Figma, Notion, and other professional desktop tools.

 ## Features

-- ✨ Figma-style design: Minimal, clear, and modern UI
+- 🖥️ Desktop-first: Optimized for desktop applications with rich interactions
 - 🖥️ Optimized for professional desktop web apps
 - 🧩 Rich set of reusable React components
 - 🎨 Built-in theming and dark mode support